OpenMS/pyopenms-docs/docs/source/export_pandas_dataframe.rst

 A ``DataFrame`` can be created on the resulting list of :py:class:`~.PeptideIdentification` objects using ``pyopenms.peptide_identifications_to_df(assigned_peptides)``.
-:term:`Feature map<feature map>` and peptide data frames contain columns, on which they can be merged together to contain the complete information for peptides and :term:`features` in a single data frame.
+:term:`Feature map<feature map>` and peptide data frames contain columns, on which they can be merged together to contain the complete information for peptides and features in a single data frame.

 The columns for unambiguously merging the data frames: